ExcelliumSA/WASMToolkit/README.md

 * 8, 16, 32 bits signed numbers
 * strings

-To use it, you need to instantiate the classe contained in the memWrapper.js file in the console of your browser (Copy/Paste).
+To use it, you need to instantiate the classe contained in the memoryWrapper.js file in the console of your browser (Copy/Paste).
+This must be done when the debugger is not pausing the execution of the script (not on a breakpoint).

-Once done, you can instantiate the classe:
+Once done, you can instantiate the classe when the WASM memory buffer is created by the browser, I usually breakpoint in the wasm code.

 * Chrome:
-`var wrapper = new memoryWrapper($memory.buffer)`
+`var wrapper = new memoryWrapper($memory.buffer);`

 * Firefox:
-**TODO**
+`var wrapper = new memoryWrapper(wasmMemory.buffer);`

 ## TODO
 - [ ] Add float support